junyiwo/Zeus/README.md

 This project is licensed under the terms of the MIT license.

 # Contact
 If you have any general doubt about our work, please use the public issues section on this github.
-Alternatively, drop us an e-mail at <mailto:jyi39@student.gsu.edu>
+Alternatively, drop us an e-mail at <mailto:jyi39@student.gsu.edu> or <mailto:zyan@gsu.edu>